infection/site/src/guide/usage.md

 }
 ```

-You can commit it to the VCS and, if necessary, override it locally by creating `infection.json` which should be ignored (e.g. in `.gitignore`).
+If you want to override settings locally, create and commit to VCS `infection.json5.dist` but locally use `infection.json5` which should be ignored (e.g. in `.gitignore`).

+> By default, Infection uses [`json5`](https://json5.org/) format for configuration file.
+It allows using comments, ES5-like keys and many more.
+But if you for some reason can't use it, Infection also supports `json` format.

 ### Configuration settings